flumeapp/help.flumeapp.com/views/login.md

 #### Forgotten Password

-If you have forgotten your password, click on the "Help!" button and select the "I forgot my password, or don't have one." option.
+If you have forgotten your password, click on the "Help!" button and select the "I forgot my password, or don't have one" option.

 #### Register an Instagram account

 Flume does not currently support registration of Instagram accounts.
-To register a new Instagram account, click on the "Help!" button and select the "I don't have an Instagram account." option.
+To register a new Instagram account, click on the "Help!" button and select the "I don't have an Instagram account" option.